simonsarris/simeville/captainslog.md

+### Captain's log, May 27, 2020

+## IT'S TIME TO BUILD

+Finally becoming a little village.
+Added a button to build lots of things at once.
+It works but its very random.
+To look good, choreography is needed.

+Some cleanup has been done on building.js, but oh boy is more needed.

+We are almost out of tea, and just in time, the weather's so hot I have wanted nothing but espresso and a beer.

 ### Captain's log, May 7, 2020

 Haven't had much time to work on this!
 I hoped to be farther along by now.